skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/34.png

 5. Go ahead and make a guardian as well.
-Remember the guarding ID number you created.
+Remember the guardian ID number you created.

 .. image:: Images/35.png

-6. Now, let’s make a child.
+6. Now, let’s make a child by click on Childform on the left.
 Click on optional properties at the bottom.
 Assign him to the guardian you just created a step ago.

 .. image:: Images/86.png